- A candidate looking for yacht crew career consultancy service

 - Just visiting our website

 Who are we?

-Atlantico Yachting – Atlantica Chef brands – Company name Deniz Kurt is globally operating yacht crew training, yacht crew placement, yacht decoration and land-based private chef consultancy company.
+Atlantico Consultancy – Atlantica Events & Private Dining by Deniz Kurt Gorsev is globally operating yacht crew career consultancy, land-based private chef consultancy and event company.
 Atlantico’s ve Atlantica’s services include:

-- new build interior equipment purchases consultancy and portable decoration project consultancy and management;
+- Yacht galley design consultancy, yacht interior and galley equipment consultancy and portable decoration project consultancy,

 Atlantico-Atlantica is committed to protecting the privacy and security of your personal information.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 We will comply with data protection law.
 This says that the personal information we hold about you must be:

 - Used lawfully, fairly and in a transparent way.

 - Collected only for valid purposes that we have clearly explained to you and not used in any way that is incompatible with those purposes.